 FRANK JACK III

-Frank Jack III was elected to the Kootznoowoo Board in 2017 and is currently a member of the Executive Committee.
-In addition to serving the Board as Vice Chair, Frank is also on the Chatham (8a) and Fortress of the Bears committee.
+Frank Jack III was elected to the Kootznoowoo Board in 2017 and formerly served on the Executive Committee.
+He currently serves as Vice Chair.

 Frank is a resident of Angoon and is employed as a Miner with the Hecla Greens Creek Mine.
 Previously, he worked as a Site Supervisor for 12 years with Tlingit Haida Regional Housing and also was a member of the Angoon City Council.
 Frank is committed to supporting the community with strong involvement in local cultural activities and preservation.